-- (i.)
-The broadcaster and authorised distribution agents will act on a principle-agent basis and, the authorised distribution agent shall act only as a division of the broadcaster. - (ii.)
-The authorised distribution agent will merely act as a liasoning division for the broadcaster and shall not enter into any agreement on behalf of the broadcaster. - (iii.)
-The authorised distribution agent of the broadcaster shall have no interest with respect to any another broadcaster. - (iv.)
-The authorised distribution agent of a broadcaster shall have no interest with respect to any other player in the supply chain or in the industry be it an MSO, LCO, DTH service provider, etc. - (v.)
-Pay channels will be offered by the broadcasters only on a-la-carte basis. - (vi.)
-An upper ceiling limit per end-subscriber/consumer is fixed and the broadcaster is obliged to fix the price of a pay channel on a-la-carte basis, only with such prescribed upper ceiling limit. - (vii.)
-If two pay channels are offered by the broadcaster belonging to the same genre then the price charged for one shall be the same as charged for the other. - (viii.)
-The price charged by the broadcaster from one player in the supply chain should be the same as charged from another player in the same sphere irrespective of the size, subscriber base, geographic location of the player etc. - (ix.)
-Price of the pay channels is published on the website of the broadcaster.
+(i.)
+The broadcaster and authorised distribution agents will act on a principleagent basis and, the authorised distribution agent shall act only as a liasoning division of the broadcaster and shall not enter into any agreement on behalf of the broadcaster.

-(x.)
+- (ii.)
+The authorised distribution agent of the broadcaster shall have no interest with respect to any another broadcaster. - (iii.)
+The authorised distribution agent of a broadcaster shall have no interest with respect to any other player in the supply chain or in the industry be it an MSO, LCO, DTH service provider, etc. - (iv.)
+Pay channels will be offered by the broadcasters only on a-la-carte basis. - (v.)
+An upper ceiling limit per end-subscriber/consumer is fixed and the broadcaster is obliged to fix the price of a pay channel on a-la-carte basis, only with such prescribed upper ceiling limit. - (vi.)
+If two pay channels are offered by the broadcaster belonging to the same genre then the price charged for one shall be the same as charged for the other. - (vii.)
+The price charged by the broadcaster from one player in the supply chain should be the same as charged from another player in the same sphere irrespective of the size, sub-scriber base, geographic location of the player etc. - (viii.)
+Price of the pay channels will be published on the website of the broadcaster. - (ix.)
 A 'fixed revenue sharing model' is prescribed where a fixed percentage of the a-la-carte price paid by the end-subscriber/consumer will be shared between the broadcaster and the other players in the supply chain.